Career of Cristiano Ronaldo: UEFA Euro 2020

+On 10 September 2019, Ronaldo scored four goals in a 5–1 win over Lithuania in a Euro 2020 qualifying match, surpassing Robbie Keane to become the player with the most career goals in Euro qualifying matches, with 25 goals.
+He also became the first player to score against 40 different national teams.
+On 14 October, he scored his 700th senior career goal for club and country in a 2–1 loss to Ukraine in another qualifier.
+On 13 October, Ronaldo tested positive for COVID-19 while being asymptomatic; he recovered by the end of the month.

-On 15 June 2021, Ronaldo scored twice in Portugal's first game of Euro 2020, a 3–0 win against Hungary in Budapest.
-This took him to a total of 11 European Championship goals, two clear of Michel Platini, as the all-time top goalscorer in the competition's history.
-He also became the first player to score at five Euros, and in eleven consecutive tournaments.
-The brace made Ronaldo the oldest player to score two goals in a match in the competition, and the oldest player to score for Portugal at a major tournament.
-On 23 June, he scored two penalties in Portugal's 2–2 draw with France in their final group stage match, equalling Daei's original record of 109 international goals.
-On 27 June, Portugal were eliminated following a 1–0 loss against Belgium in the round of 16.
-Ronaldo finished the tournament with five goals (tied with Czech Patrik Schick) and one assist, earning him the Golden Boot.
+On 15 June 2021, Ronaldo scored twice in Portugal's first game of Euro 2020, a 3–0 win against Hungary.
+He became the all-time top goalscorer in the competition's history, with 11 goals.
+He also became the first player to score at five Euros and in eleven consecutive tournaments.
+The two goals made Ronaldo the oldest player to score for Portugal at a major tournament.
+Portugal were eliminated following a 1–0 loss to Belgium in the round of 16.
+Ronaldo finished the tournament with five goals (tied with Patrik Schick) and one assist, earning him the Golden Boot.